Intracranial aneurysm: Endovascular coiling

 Endovascular coiling refers to the insertion of platinum coils into the aneurysm.
 A catheter is inserted into a blood vessel, typically the femoral artery, and passed through blood vessels into the cerebral circulation and the aneurysm.
 Coils are pushed into the aneurysm, or released into the blood stream ahead of the aneurysm.
 Upon depositing within the aneurysm, the coils expand and initiate a thrombotic reaction within the aneurysm.
 If successful, this prevents further bleeding from the aneurysm.
 In the case of broad-based aneurysms, a stent may be passed first into the parent artery to serve as a scaffold for the coils.

 Cerebral bypass surgery

-Cerebral bypass surgery was developed in the 1960s in Switzerland by Gazi Yasargil.
+Cerebral bypass surgery was developed in the 1960s in Switzerland by Gazi Yaşargil.
 When a patient has an aneurysm involving a blood vessel or a tumor at the base of the skull wrapping around a blood vessel, surgeons eliminate the problem vessel by replacing it with an artery from another part of the body.